 Once all the relevant information including histology, blood test and imaging have been collated, the case will be presented at a Multi-Disciplinary Meeting (MDM) where a diagnosis and management plan will be discussed and agreed.
 The oncologist will then explain this decision to the patient and answer any questions they may have.
 At this time the patient will probably be introduced to a clinical nurse specialist who is a senior nurse with expert knowledge of colorectal cancer.
 He or she will be fundamental to the patient’s treatment pathway, ensuring that it runs as smoothly as possible and that the patient feels supported throughout what can be a very distressing time.
-The clinical nurse specialist will, rather than the doctors, usually be the first point of contact throughout the whole process.
+The clinical nurse specialist, rather than the doctors, will usually be the first point of contact throughout the whole process.

 What treatment is available for bowel cancer?

 Unless the tumours are very small and can be removed by a local operation, most cancers of the rectum need to be carefully assessed (usually at the MDM as above) before any surgery takes place.

 - Chemotherapy or Radiotherapy: the MD team will decide whether or not the cancer can be shrunk down by radiotherapy or chemotherapy before surgery as this can often improve the outcome of the cancer.
 If so any treatment will usually be given every day for five weeks, Monday to Friday, followed by a 12-week break.
 The patient will then be rescanned and discussed again at the colorectal MDM where a decision will be made on surgery.